From video games to face masks to seafood, coronavirus is shaking up global supply chains in unpredictable ways, writes Michael Andrew.

 In 2003, when the SARS outbreak was linked to human consumption of the cat-like civet, the Chinese government responded by banning the illegal animal trade, only to relax and let it rebound in later years.

 However, the severity of the coronavirus outbreak might prompt authorities to seriously crack down on the trade and consumption or endangered animals, and hopefully the poor old pangolin will be left alone.

 Finally, with China banning public gatherings and urging people to stay inside, the demand for New Zealand rock lobster (crayfish) has taken an immediate tumble, and several export orders have been cancelled.

-According to the University of Otago, China took 99% of New Zealand rock lobster exports last year, making the industry incredibly vulnerable to fluctuations in Chinese demand.
+According to Dr Murat Üngör, senior lecturer of economics at the University of Otago, China took 99% of New Zealand rock lobster exports last year, making the industry incredibly vulnerable to fluctuations in Chinese demand.

 The cancelled orders mean that 180 tonnes of crustaceans are sitting on New Zealand docks.
 While the government has announced it will help the industry return the crayfish to the sea, it’s still a huge blow for companies and their fisherman.

 Not such a bad thing for the crayfish though.